Cow senses and behaviours

 - Movement in groups is best - cows will follow their herd mates.

-- Always use patience when assembling and herding cows, and move cows gently over tracks and through gateways.
+- Always use patience when herding cows, moving them gently on tracks and through gateways.

 - Avoid using dogs unless they are particularly quiet.
-If you are using a dog leave it tied up away from the dairy yard.
+Leave your dog tied up away from the dairy yard.

 - Talk to cows to keep them moving, but don’t frighten them.
 Use positive interactions such as a stroke, rub, or gentle contact.